 (3) "Contractual Basis" means courses and instruction offered under an annual contract between a LEA and a USHE institution.
-Contractual basis CE is eligible for state funding through the appropriation for CE authorized under Section 53E-10-303.
+Contractual basis CE is eligible for state funding through the appropriation for CE authorized under Section 53E-10-302.

 (4) "Early College" means enrollment in college credit courses by high school students who are academically prepared, meet college admissions requirements, have left high school prior to graduation, and are no longer counted in average daily membership.
 CE policies and funding mechanisms do not apply to early college admission enrollment.
 Early college admission enrollments are reported as regular enrollments by USHE institutions.
 (5) "Early College High School" means a public high school, generally affiliated with a college or university, whose academic goal is to assist accelerated students in earning college credit up to an associate degree concurrent with a high school diploma.
 Students are counted in the average daily membership of the high school.
 College credit is earned through CE and early college courses.
 The early college high school negotiates for and pays any applicable tuition and fees for early college courses.
-(6) "Instructor" means a licensed LEA K-12 educator who qualifies and is approved to teach CE courses as an adjunct faculty within an institution's academic department.